 - Provide key words e.g. end of lease cleaning

-There are a few simple ways to optimise your task alerts.
-The best way is to provide a clear and concise description (up to 5 words long) of what you want to see.
+The best way to optimise your alerts is to provide a clear and concise description (up to 5 words long) of what you want to see.

 The more specific you are with your keywords, the more precise the notifications will be.
 Precise examples include ‘small hedge trimming’, ‘squarespace website development’ or ‘ikea furniture assembly’.
 These keywords are useful if you only want to see a narrow range of tasks.